astravant/digitalgarden/_notes/daily-notes.md

 # March 25, 2018

-- Your self worth doesn't come from what you earn, it comes from what you create.
-Create something, don't just own something.
+- ==Your self worth doesn't come from what you earn, it comes from what you create.
+Create something, don't just own something.==
 - Always be who you are.
 Never give up your identity to fit into society.
 - Stay crazy - it's the crazy ones who change the world.
 - Intellectual curiosity - never stop learning.